By Gary Jenkins for Gangsters Inc.

 About the author:

 Gary Jenkins retired from the Kansas City Police Department in 1996 after a 25-year career.
-Gary attended the UMKC School of Law and graduated in 2000.
-He was admitted to the Missouri Bar, and he continues to practice law today.
-He is a Board member of the Kansas City Police Pension System and The Jackson County Historical Society.
-During the past ten years, Gary produced three documentary films.
+Gary attended the UMKC School of Law, and the Missouri Bar admitted him in 2000.
+Gary produced four documentary films.
 The first two were Negroes To Hire: Slave Life in Antebellum Missouri and Freedom Seekers: Stories From the Western Underground Railroad.
+He authored two books on Civil war events.
+The first is John Brown and the Last Train and the second is The Immortal Ten: A Story from the Kansas Underground Railroad.

 Copyright © Gangsters Inc.